particle-iot/particle-api-js/README.md

 <summary><b>How to write scripts that execute against local code changes?</b></summary>
 <p>

-Source code lives in the `./src` directory and is built for release via the `npm run compile` command.
+Source code lives in the `./src` directory and is built for release via the `npm run build` command.
 To create a simple script file to test your changes, follow these steps:

 1. create a `js` file on your local machine: `touch my-api-test.js` (somewhere outside of the root of this repo)
 2. within your test `js` file, init the api client like so: